Community action agency assistance programs in New Hampshire.

-Community action agencies in New Hampshire can help individuals find a job or gain new skills.
-At the same time, the low income, unemployed and others who are struggling can apply for government grants and other aid to pay their bills, rent, or receive food.
-Case managers from the agencies will help those who are less fortunate get assistance with meeting their basic needs.
+Community action agencies in New Hampshire can help individuals find a job, improve their finances or gain new skills.
+At the same time, the low income, unemployed and others who are struggling can apply for government grants and other financial aid to pay their bills, rent, or receive food.
+Case managers from the community action agencies in New Hampshire near you (listed below) will help those who are less fortunate get assistance with meeting their basic needs.

 If you are going through a difficult period, maybe have lost a job or need help paying heating bills or other expenses, then the non-profit agencies may be able to help.
 While the demand for services is high and resources are listed, some examples of the programs available across the state are below.